 About Me

-Brad Wetzler is an author, journalist, podcaster, and yoga + mindfulness teacher, and writing mentor.
-He writes books (and articles) and hosts a podcast about adventure healing, emotional wellness, and faith & spirituality.
-His memoir, “Into the Soul of the World,” will be published in 2023.
+Brad Wetzler is an author, journalist, podcaster, and book writing coach specializing in nonfiction and memoir.
+He writes books (and articles) and hosts a podcast about adventure, healing, emotional wellness, and faith & spirituality.
+His memoir, “Into the Soul of the World,” was published in 2023.

 About Me